w3f/polkadot-wiki/docs/learn/learn-treasury.md

 The Treasury is a pot of funds collected through a portion of block production rewards, transaction fees, slashing, [staking inefficiencies](learn-staking.md#inflation), etc.

 The funds held in the Treasury can be spent by making a spending proposal that, if approved by the [Council](learn-governance.md#council), will enter a waiting period before distribution.
 This waiting period is known as the *spend period*, and its duration is subject to [governance](learn-governance.md), with the current default set to {{ spend_period }} days.
 The Treasury attempts to spend as many proposals in the queue as it can without running out of funds.

+Every spend period, the Council attempts to fund the approved proposals with the available funds in the Treasury.
+The Council will examine each approved proposal to determine which proposals will receive funding first.
+If the Treasury funds run out before the Council funds all of the approved proposals, those proposals are kept in the approved queue, and will receive funding in the following spend period.

 Treasury payout is an automatic process.